yuhec/smartFAQ/README.md

 ## Context
 Full text of all questions and answers from Stack Overflow that are tagged with the python tag.
-\n Useful for natural language processing and community analysis.
+/n Useful for natural language processing and community analysis.

 ## Data Description
 This data is taken from [kaggle](https://www.kaggle.com/stackoverflow/pythonquestions)